tacofoundation/specification/README.md

 ### SAMPLE level extension

-Here is a **Markdown-compatible version** of your LaTeX document section, with HTML elements used where Markdown tables or formatting fall short (especially for wide and multiline content).
-This will render well on platforms like GitHub or Markdown-supported docs/blog engines.

----

-### SAMPLE level extension

 #### STAC extension

 This section describes the integration of SpatioTemporal Asset Catalog (STAC) metadata at the item level, where each `SAMPLE` corresponds to a STAC Item.
 STAC provides a standardized schema for spatially and temporally contextualizing assets.
 Although our schema does not adopt the exact naming conventions defined in official STAC, the current `SAMPLE` STAC extension allows for a direct mapping between the two specifications.

 <table>
   <thead>